Property Damage by Tenant In Illinois

 Mitigating The Financial Impact Of Tenant Damage On Your Rental Property

 If you are a landlord in Illinois, you should know how much damage from tenants can cost you.
-This can lead to not only expensive repairs and replacements but also long periods of empty homes and lost rental income.
+This can lead to expensive repairs and replacements, long periods of empty homes, and lost rental income.

-As a landlord, you can lessen this effect in a number of ways.
-First, carefully check out potential tenants to make sure they have a history of paying rent on time and a steady income.
+As a landlord, you can lessen this effect in many ways.
+First, carefully check out potential tenants to ensure a steady income and a history of paying rent on time.

-You might also want to think about requiring a security deposit or making the lease terms more strict about damage.
-Regularly check the property and take care of any problems right away to keep them from getting worse.
+You might also want to consider requiring a security deposit or making the lease terms more strict about damage.
+Regularly check the property and take care of any problems immediately to prevent them from worsening.

 Lastly, you might want to buy landlord insurance to protect yourself even more against damage caused by tenants.
 By doing these things, you can keep the cost of fixing the damage done by tenants in Illinois to a minimum.